Hylurgopinus

-Hylurgopinus rufipes, known as the native elm bark beetle, is a species of elm bark beetles in the tribe Hylesinini (crenulate bark beetles).
+Hylurgopinus rufipes, the native elm bark beetle, is a species of elm bark beetles in the tribe Hylesinini (crenulate bark beetles).
+It is the only species in the genus Hylurgopinus.
 It is found in Canada and the United States.
 It is of particular importance as a vector of Dutch elm disease.
 It is brownish-red in color and its size ranges from 2.34 mm to 2.9 mm.